 We feel introducing a Dynamic Pricing System on our treks is not only the right step forward but also a necessary one to adopt given the current trends.

-So after much thought, research and discussion, we zealously began work on building an algorithm in January.
+So after much thought, research and discussion, we zealously began building an algorithm in January.

 “The algorithm incentivises bookings made on less sought after days, dates and trails by offering a greater quantum of discounts.

 The idea is to not only incentivise bookings made during the weekdays but also encourage trekkers to make their bookings early.
 This in turn would give them enough time to prepare well for the trek/expedition.